me-pattern-ist/spell-fun/README.md

 ## Command not for agent:

+Update raw.csv with new words.

-dart run tool/generate_sentences.dart will generate new sentences for all words in all_words.csv
+run `dart run tool/generate_sentences.dart` will generate new sentences for all words in all_words.csv

 flutter clean